xcryptoshadow/Wallet3/README.md

-# A Secure Wallet for Web3
+# A Secure Wallet for Web3 Work

 Available on the App Store